The effects of too much alcohol

-1. Governments and the public are concerned about various issues related to alcohol over-consumption, including health issues, impaired driving and overall public safety.
+1. Governments and the public are concerned about various issues related to alcohol over-consumption, including chronic diseases like cancer and cardiovascular disease, injuries and car crashes along with overall public safety.

-2. As a result, the Centre for Addictions Research of BC and the BC Ministry of Health are promoting low-risk drinking guidelines.
+2. As a result, the Centre for Addictions Research of BC, the BC Ministry of Health, and other organizations across Canada are promoting low-risk drinking guidelines.

-5. Laws and regulations have also changed as a result of this changing environment.
-Injured parties from alcohol-related incidents are taking their cases to court, where, increasingly, judges assign a percentage of the fault to commercial hosts.
+4. Laws and regulations have also changed as a result of the mounting evidence on the harms related to alcohol.
+For example, injured parties from alcohol related incidents are taking their cases to court, where, increasingly, judges assign a percentage of the fault to commercial hosts.

 The impact of responsible beverage service